Department of Finance

 Award of Distinction

-The Whitfield County Board of Education has been named a recipient of an Award of Distinction for Excellent Financial Reporting for fiscal years 2018 & 2019 by the Georgia Department of Audits and Accounts.
+The Whitfield County Board of Education has been named a recipient of an Award of Distinction for Excellent Financial Reporting for fiscal years 2018, 2019, 2020 and 2021 by the Georgia Department of Audits and Accounts.

 An award of distinction is presented to organizations that submit quality financial statements and supporting documentation in a timely manner, whose annual financial report is given an unmodified audit opinion and is free of any significant deficiencies or material weaknesses, and comply with all Transparency in Government requirements.